freenas/freenas-docs/userguide/tn_initial.rst

 Finally, set the :guilabel:`Default Gateway Address` for the network to which the out-of-band management port is connected.
-An example is shown in
-:numref:`Figure %s <appliance39>`.

 .. _appliance39: